Clyde Cruising Club Dinghy Section

 Rigging guide

-The Laser 1 s an Olympic class single-handed dinghy ideal for race training.
+The Laser 1 is an Olympic class single-handed dinghy ideal for race training.
 We have both a standard and radial rig.

 Rigging guide